by Joseph SOTINEL and Simon MORGAN

 In a surprise move on Monday, Qatar — which has been an OPEC member since 1961 — said it would quit the cartel next month in order to focus on gas production.

-Doha accounts for only around two percent of OPEC output but the move caught the headlines given the political overtones.
+Doha accounts for only around two percent of OPEC output.

 “I don’t think they want to meet me.
 They are blockading our country,” he told journalists.